alkem-io/alkemio/docs/technical-design.md

 * Expanding the set of Commands / guards e.g. to allow notifications
 * ...

+In addition, the underlying state machine representation ('Lifecycle') is also used on:
+* Applications: to control the states of the application process
+* OrganizationVerification: to control whether Organizations are verified or not
+* Whiteboard Lock: to control whether the Whiteboard is checked out or not

 ## SSI Demonstrator
 There is already a demonstrator to illustrate the power of this approach, and how it can be integrated with SSI / VCs.